Karthik-Rajgopal/Karthik-Rajgopal.github.io/content/publication/c3bf_acc/index.md

 ---
-title: 'Stoch BiRo: Design and Control of a Low-Cost Bipedal Robot'
+title: 'Collision Cone Control Barrier Functions: Experimental Validation on UGVs for Kinematic Obstacle Avoidance'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Bhavya Giri Goswami
+  - Manan Tayal
   - admin
-  - GVS Mothish
-  - Ravi Kola
-  - Manan Tayal
+  - Pushpak Jagtap
   - Shishir Kolathaya

 # Author notes (optional)